 - Combine numbers from sets

 - Develop mathematical fluency

 One of the games I use to practice subitizing is Quick Images from the math program Investigations.
 In this game you show cards with dot patterns quickly to the students in large group.
 The students have to identify how many dots they see without counting and hold up the corresponding number of fingers.
-This is a great game but it gets old when you play it all the time so I decided to make it thematic to spice things up.

 Disclosure: Pre-K Pages is a participating member of the Amazon Services LLC Associates Program.